nesl/Distributed_TensorFlow/README.md

 ## 4. SoftMax_Local
 This folder contains the local implementation the softmax in python.
+The codes include:
-The codes include training the naive softmax regression classifier and stored the ckeckpoint files.
+Training the naive softmax regression classifier and stored the ckeckpoint files.
 Running inference using softmax regression classifier on both MINST dataset and also self-created digit image data.
 Running softmax in single machine, and in distributed cluster settings.
 Folder for Image preprocessing in TensorFlow.